Check us out on Instagram @northside_afjrotc_20052 Webpage: https://monarchafjrotc.weebly.com/

 Monarch Squadron NC-20052

 Cadets must be willing to wear the Air Force uniform, comply with Air Force grooming standards, maintain professional military bearing and demonstrate military customs and courtesies.
 Cadets should also be physically capable of marching, standing for long periods of time and participating in physical training.
-If the cadets believe they will not be able to do this and still wish to participate in the progress they have to speak with Lt Col Dollesin or MSgt Garcia.
+If the cadets believe they will not be able to do this and still wish to participate in the program, they should speak with MSgt Locke.
 We encourage all cadets to hone their leadership skills for use in any environment.

 AFJROTC has a few additional cadet developmental and competitive programs.
 The Drill Team is a excellent program that helps cadets learn and build their discipline and leadership skills.
 The Drill Team travels to cities across North Carolina to compete against cadets and military programs.
 Its a great way for cadets to instill teamwork, meet others and learn more about the program.
 The cadets who participate in this program earn awards and ribbons.
 However, the most important thing they will learn on the Drill Team is leadership.
 The Raider Team learns survival skills, essential in military combat zones.
 The Raider Team participates in competitions as well.
 The competitions constist of physical fitness, rope bridges, first aid in the combat zone, and land navigation.
 They strive for the best times during their events, but the most beneficial part is that all of their competitive events is completed as a TEAM.
 The cadets learn teamwork, an important part of military or other aspects of life.
 While one must know how to survive without others, cadets learn how to help as part of a team.